-EMDR is an acronym for Eye Movement Desensitization & Reprocessing Therapy.
+EMDR is an acronym for Eye Movement Desensitisation & Reprocessing Therapy.
 It was designed to alleviate distress associated with traumatic memories.
 EMDR therapy helps to access traumatic memories and facilitates the processing of these memories to bring them to an adaptive resolution.
-Successful EMDR treatment is characterized by the relief of distress, the reformulation of negative beliefs and a reduction in physiological arousal.
+Successful EMDR treatment is characterised by the relief of distress, the reformulation of negative beliefs and a reduction in physiological arousal.

 What evidence is there to suggest that it works?

 There have been over thirty studies of EMDR therapy which have had a positive outcome.
 Under this umbrella of controlled studies over 84% of single event trauma victims reported no post-traumatic stress after three ninety-minute sessions.
 An HMO study found that 100% of single event trauma victims and 77% of multiple trauma victims were free from Post-Traumatic Stress Disorder, PTSD after six, fifty-minute sessions.
 In a similar study reports indicated 77% of combat veterans were free from PTSD in twelve sessions.

 EMDR treatment would usually begin with several sessions which might involve stabilisation, grounding and psycho-education.
 The standard EMDR therapy protocol follows eight-phases which includes resourcing, processing and installation.
 This may vary depending on if you are having treatment for anxiety, PTSD, phobias or tinnitus.
 Processing is carried out using bilateral stimulation.
 This is facilitated by eye movements, auditory clicks, tapping or tactile vibration buzzers.

 Can I be cured in one session?